 Around November 11 - 20, 2015 (dates are tentative), the USWCA will be hosting a Friendship Tour of 16 Canadian women curlers from British Columbia, Canada at a number of USWCA member curling clubs in the West I (Minnesota) and West II (North Dakota) Regions.
 For more information, go to the 2015 Friendship Tour page.

 Friendship Tour 2012

 - A club may turn in as many applications as they wish.
-The final draw for the tour position will by made by lottery.
+The final draw for the tour position will be made by lottery.

 - The draw will be made using all applicants accepted by the Committee as having completed the application form satisfactorily and including the necessary reference materials.

-- Names will be put into four boxes according to the area in which the club is located (West - Wisconsin - Central -East).
+- Names will be put into four boxes according to the area in which the club is located (West, Wisconsin, Central, and East).

 - Four names from each area will be drawn first to compose the tour team.
 The first name from a club will be accepted.
 The second name from the same club will be set aside to be used in the draw for alternates if there are not enough names from at least eight individual clubs in the box.